 I-751 Petition to Remove Conditions on Residence

-Jointly Filing to Remove Conditions
+Joint Filing to Remove Conditions

+The I-751 petition must be filed within 90 days of the second anniversary of the date the green card was granted.
+If the couple does not timely file a joint I-751 petition, the foreign spouse's legal status will be terminated, and deportation proceedings maybe initiated.
 However, under "good cause and extenuating circumstances" USCIS can waive the untimely filing.
 Those that file outside of the filing period must file a written explanation of why they failed to file on time and request that USCIS excuse the late filing.
 It is at the discretion of USCIS to forgive the untimely filing, and it is not guaranteed.

 As with the original green card petition, the I-751 petition must be accompanied by evidence that the marriage is bona fide.
-Such evidence includes, but is not limited to:
+Such evidence includes but is not limited to:

-• joint ownership of property
+- joint ownership of property

 - joint tenancy

-• commingling of finances
+- commingling of finances

-• birth certificates of children
+- birth certificates of children

-• affidavits of third parties
+- affidavits of third parties

 Waiver of the Joint Filing Requirement

-1. that termination of status and removal from the U.S. would cause extreme hardship to the foreign national;
+- that termination of status and removal from the U.S. would cause extreme hardship to the foreign national;

-2. that the marriage was entered into in good faith but terminated in divorce; or
+- that the marriage was entered into in good faith but terminated in divorce; or

-3. that the foreign national was battered or was the subject of extreme cruelty by the U.S. Citizen during the marriage.
+- that the foreign national was battered or was the subject of extreme cruelty by the U.S. Citizen during the marriage.

 Those who file a waiver post separation, but prior to divorce, will automatically receive a request for evidence requiring that that the divorce be finalized in 87 days.
 If the divorce is not finalized in time to respond to the request for evidence, the USCIS will issue a notice revoking the conditional status and the foreign spouse may be placed in removal proceedings.
 Therefore, only those foreign nationals who are poised to quickly submit proof of termination if their marriage after filing the I-751 petition should utilize this policy.